laravel/valet/README.md

 Documentation for Valet can be found on the [Laravel website](https://laravel.com/docs/valet).

+## Contributing

+Thank you for considering contributing to Valet!
+You can read the contribution guide [here](.github/CONTRIBUTING.md).

+## Code of Conduct

+In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

+## Security Vulnerabilities

+Please review [our security policy](https://github.com/laravel/valet/security/policy) on how to report security vulnerabilities.

 ## License

 Laravel Valet is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).